unionlabs/goblinbook/src/light-clients/ethereum.md

 ### Updating

-Since Ethereum is finalized by the beaconchain, our Ethereum light client accepts beacon block data as update input.
-A [beacon block](https://eth2book.info/capella/part3/containers/blocks/#beacon-blocks) rougly has this structure:
+Since Ethereum is finalized by the Beacon Chain, our Ethereum light client accepts beacon block data as update input.
+A [beacon block](https://eth2book.info/capella/part3/containers/blocks/#beacon-blocks) roughly has this structure:

 ```python
 class BeaconBlockBody(Container):